 While the prediction has gone from 2722kcal to 2668kcal per day, the reality has gone from 3000kcal to 2401kcal.
 This is a big difference and enough to be relevant for people who are dieting.

-What’s more is that from a practical perspective, James would need to still be consuming a 500 calorie deficit throughout the process.
-So in the final week of his diet, he would be consuming 1901kcal per day.
+From a practical perspective, James would need to still be consuming a 500 calorie deficit throughout the process.
+So in the final week of his diet, he would be consuming 1900kcal per day.
 This is now a full 1100kcal below where he originally started.